rushsteve1/ranni/docs/design.md

 ## Path Values

-Paths are a special data type that allows for referring to places within other data types.
+Paths are a special datatype that allows for referring to places within other data types.
 They function similarly to symbols in LISP, but can encode even more information.